revature-13Aug18-java/code-sample-for-Jeffrey-Zhong/Project3/README.md

 <h3> Project 3 </h3>
 <h4> RideForce </h4>
 <p>
-Ride Force is a ride sharing app that allows Revature associates with no transportation to work find drivers within the area.
-The app consumes google maps API
+Ride Force is a ride sharing app that allows Revature associates with no transportation to work, find drivers within the area.
+This app is meant to solve a company wide problem that many associates to not have vehicles or some sort of connection to people with vehicles.
+This is due to associates flying in from across the country.
+This app is not meant to register rides but to but the passenger and driver in contact through other 3rd party applications.
+The app consumes google maps API to determine the location of each driver.
+The app will then rank each driver based on a number of factors such as, distance, batch start time, batch end date and display that to the user.
+An associate is able to choose whether or not they have a car and can opt in or out anytime when being a driver.
   </p>
 <br>
 <h4> Business Rules </h4>